Haltroy/gamerun/README.md

  - For personal configuration, add files to `$HOME/.config/gamerun/` folder

 Here's a list of each file and what they configure:
- - `pre-launch`: Script to run before launching.
+ - `pre_launch`: Script to run before launching.
 Useful for pausing crypto mining or setting up compositor for gaming.
- - `post-launch`: Script to run after launching.
+ - `post_launch`: Script to run after launching.
 Useful for reverting stuff from pre-launch script.
  - `strangle_vars`: Additional arguments to add to libstrangle (ex. `60:40` tells game to run on 60 FPS on AC and 40 FPS on battery)
  - `disable_strangle`: Disables libstrangle if this file exists.
  - `disable_gpu`: Disables switching ot dedicated GPU if this file exists.
  - `disable_gamemode`: Disables Gamemode if this file exists.
  - `disable_mangohud`: Disables MangoHUD if this file exists.

+**NOTE:** You don't need to use this for special launchers like MultiMC/Prism Launcher or Bottles since they have the same settings in their own Settings menu.

 # DEVELOPMENT